 Canopy walkway, cloud forest, incredible views of the Andes, orchid trail

-Nestled in the Andean foothills, perched between the mountains and the lowlands, Villa Carmen boasts over 25 miles of trails spanning a wide variety of habitats, including lowland rainforests, lower montane forests, bamboo patches, streams, rivers, and waterfalls.
+Nestled in the Andean foothills, perched between the mountains and the lowlands, Manu boasts over 25 miles of trails spanning a wide variety of habitats, including lowland rainforests, lower montane forests, bamboo patches, streams, rivers, and waterfalls.
 The lodge neighbors several indigenous Wachiperi and Machiguenga communities, including some that offer visiting opportunities.

 7 Hours from Cusco City, southeast border of Manu National Park in the region of Kosñipata, Peru